open-papyrus/papyrus-compiler/CONTRIBUTING.md

 ```

 You can configure your IDE to automatically run these two tools on save.
 I will not accept un-formatted code and clippy will also run as part of the CI.

+## Documentation

+The documentation is written in Markdown and be found [here](./docs).
+We use [mdBook](https://rust-lang.github.io/mdBook/) to create the documentation site from Markdown.